Travel expert Simon Calder answers nine questions on your next American adventure

 Have you had any issues with using your NHS Covid Pass to access venues in New York, given that they have their own system (the Excelsior Pass)?

-f so, what do I need to do to make sure my experience is as seamless as possible?
+If so, what do I need to do to make sure my experience is as seamless as possible?

 James D